- 28 Jul 2025

 Logout

-We recommend that all applications provide a logout capability.
+All applications should provide a logout capability.